 Tables above (Measured, Indicated, Measured + Indicated, Inferred) show the resources present and are not contained within a pit (i.e., all possible resources).
+Tonnage, grades and totals may not total due to rounding

 15.0 MINERAL RESERVE

 Mine Development Associates (MDA) has used the measured and indicated resource estimates provided by Tetra Tech to estimate reserves as of May 29, 2013.